 You only share the methods and tools

-Showcasing the methods and research tools used during the project crucially shows your UX designer skills and experience.
+Showcasing the methods and UX research tools used during the project crucially shows your UX skills and experience.
 But prioritize presenting tangible findings and outcomes.
 Let the reader get the problem and the solution of your project by giving them actual details – “We synthesized the information and came up with the best solution” won’t cut it.
 Plus, sharing outcomes make your case study engaging, not boring because people will empathize and then want to know the solution.